ioBroker/ioBroker.admin/README.md

 ## Using common.localLink
 - `%ip%` - ioBroker ip address (address of the admin)
 - `%secure%` or `%protocol%` - read from `native.secure` the value and use http or https
-- `%web_protocol%` - looking for the first instance of web (e.g. web.0) and get `native.secure` from `system.adapter.web.0`
+- `%web_protocol%` - looking for the first instance of web (e.g., `web.0`) and get `native.secure` from `system.adapter.web.0`
 - `%instance%` - instance of the adapter
 - `%someField%` - get someField from `native` of this adapter instance
 - `%web.0_bind%` - get `native.bind` from `system.adapter.web.0`
 - `%native_someField%` - get someField from `native` of this adapter instance

 ## Scheduled restart
-Some adapters are not stable or connection disappear after one or two days.
+Some adapters are not stable or connection disappears after one or two days.
-To fix this there is a scheduled restart setting.
+To fix this, there is a scheduled restart setting.
-To activate scheduled restart just define CRON condition when to restart adapter.
+To activate scheduled restart, just define CRON condition when to restart adapter.

 It is suggested to restart in the night, when no one use the adapter, e.g. `0 3 * * *` - at 3:00 every day.